open-webrtc-toolkit/owt-server/doc/servermd/Server.md

  **Table 2-5.
 Distributed MCU components**
 Component Name|Deployment Number|Responsibility
 --------|--------|--------
-nuve|1|The manager of the MCU, keeping the configurations of all rooms, generating and verifying the tokens cluster-manager|1 or many|The manager of all active workers in the cluster, checking their lives, scheduling workers with the specified purposes according to the configured policies.
+nuve|1 or many|The entrance of MCU service, keeping the configurations of all rooms, generating and verifying the tokens.
+Application can implement load balancing strategy across multiple nuve instances cluster-manager|1 or many|The manager of all active workers in the cluster, checking their lives, scheduling workers with the specified purposes according to the configured policies.
 One elected master, it will provide service at one time; others will be standby portal|1 or many|The signaling server, handling service requests from Socket.IO clients session-agent|1 or many|This agent handles room controller logics